anonyland/anonymousland/_items/Services.md

 `https://matrix.anonymousland.org`

-Registration is done via the [registration page](https://matrix.anonymousland.org/register)
+Registration is done via [Element](https://element.anonymousland.org) or any other client of your choice.

-Incidents: `1`

 ###  __Clients__